sorchowski/odometry/README.md

 The LS7366 chip operates at 5 volts and the accompanying 40 Mhz must also be supplied by 5 volts as well.

+Each shield is created using a free version of Autodesk EAGLE cad and fabricated using [Oshpark](https://oshpark.com/).

 ## 5 Volt Shield

 The [5 volt shield](schematics/DualEncoderShield5v) is meant for use with an Arduino that operates I/O logic levels between 0 and 5 volts; such as an Uno.